sitandr/typst-examples-book/src/basics/scripting/types.md

 The number can also be specified as hexadecimal, octal, or binary by starting it with a zero followed by either x, o, or b.

-You can convert a value to an integer with this type's constructor.
 ```typ
 #let n = 5
 #n \